-Beginning in Fall 2015 ASSAY and Drug Development Technologies will be featuring a dedicated Drug Repurposing, Rescue, and Repositioning (DRRR) section in the journal.
+The Journal also features a dedicated Drug Repurposing, Rescue, and Repositioning (DRRR) section in the journal.
 These special peer-reviewed collections of papers present techniques and tools for finding new uses for approved drugs – particularly for disorders where no animal model, physiologic abnormality, biochemical pathway, or molecular target has been identified.

 This DRRR special section will feature original papers, application-oriented technology reviews, and reports in methodology and technology application to drug repurposing and redevelopment including:

 - Designing assays and interpreting output to enable alternate drug target identification